Preparing To Learn A Piece For Guitar

 It’s as if I thought that all skills could be learned now from the pieces themselves.
 As I have learned, this is a notable fallacy.
 To my knowledge, the best expository of this fallacy is found in Christopher Berg’s book, Practicing Music by Design: Historic Virtuosi on Peak Performance.

 To be completely transparent, I have been a student of Christopher and he has had a great impact on my playing and teaching.
 However, I have questioned many of his teachings on my own.
 I remember one lesson asking about different techniques used in various source material books that he used for his book.
-He looked up surprised and said, “Chad, in all my teaching I don’t know if any of my students have actually read the source material from which I used in my research.”
+He looked up surprised and said, “Chad, in all my teaching I don’t know if any of my students have read the source material from which I used in my research.”
 After leaving the lesson, I took it as a compliment.
 But during the lesson, I thought it was the norm for scholarly work and found it odd that he had made such a statement.

 His argument, on what he calls the “Technique-From-Pieces Fallacy,” goes against the prevailing idea that you can learn all the techniques necessary for playing the guitar by learning pieces.
 I will not go into restating Christopher’s argument.
 Reading his book will stretch your understanding of this particular point.
 As far as it concerns the topic of the subject at hand, I quote this, “The student wasn’t ready for the piece to be interpreted because the student’s energy and brain power were appropriated by the mechanics of getting the piece played,” and “As one assimilates and acquires a skill, brain activity decreases, leaving energy for approaching higher levels of skill or adding more skills.”[1]Berg, C. (2019).
 In Practicing music by design: Historic Virtuosi on Peak performance (p.
 13). essay, Routledge, Taylor & Francis Group.